 The Code is framed around four core values – respect, trust, partnership and integrity – and eight primary principles.
 It is a practical document that clearly describes the conduct expected of nurses.
 Without the public's trust and confidence in the profession, nurses cannot fulfil their role effectively.
 This means that what is personal and what is professional will inevitably overlap.

 Professional development on the Code of Conduct and the Guidelines: Professional Boundaries needs to be completed by end of July 2015.
 Nurses are expected to include this information on their professional development record which will be assessed as part of their PDRP or may be requested by the Council if they are selected for the recertification audit.

-E-Learning Package (Canterbury and West Coast District Health Board)
+E-Learning Package (Developed by Canterbury and West Coast District Health Board)

 All Nurses are also able to access an e-learning package on the Code developed by the Canterbury and West Coast District Health Boards.

 To access the course users will need to: